Rliop913/Project_DJ_Godot/README.md

 ---

-**notification: Currently, authentication is required to download lfs files due to a mistake in gitea settings.
-We plan to resolve the issue within 24 hours from the time of notification.**
+**notification**: ~Currently, authentication is required to download lfs files due to a mistake in gitea settings.
+We plan to resolve the issue within 24 hours from the time of notification.~
+**FIXED**

 ---